-- Undertook our second annual ESG survey to understand how the unquoted investments held within our VCT portfolios are responding to relevant ESG risks and opportunities and how these are considered as part of their operations. - Began an ESG webinar series for the Chairs, CEOs and executives of unquoted and quoted investee businesses to enhance their knowledge of material ESG issues. - Began to develop an engagement process that is aligned with existing engagement tools, such as the ESG survey and webinar series. - Integrated the collection and monitoring of ESG KPIs into investment decision making.
+- Achieved five stars in UN-supported Principles for Responsible Investment (PRI) private equity module. - Undertook our third annual ESG survey to understand how the unquoted investments held within our VCT portfolios are responding to relevant ESG risks and opportunities and how these are considered as part of their operations. - Continued our ESG webinar series for the Chairs, CEOs and executives of unquoted and quoted investee businesses to enhance their knowledge of material ESG issues. - Established an improved engagement process that is aligned with existing engagement tools, such as the ESG survey and webinar series.

-- Introduce initiatives to improve female-founder and diverse-founder deal flow, including through dedicated events. - Assist investment directors with meaningful engagements with investee businesses on ESG, with measurable results, demonstrating progress through 2023 ESG survey results.
+Assist investment directors with meaningful engagements with investee businesses on ESG, with measurable results, demonstrating progress through 2024 ESG survey results.